hkustenterprize/RM2022-Embedded-Tutorial-Assignments/README.md

 #### **Embedded**:
 After completing the code, you can contact any TA for demo.
 Also remember to update your code in GitHub, we also need to check that.
+**Note that we have cancelled the assignment 6!**

-## 6. Grading scheme
+## 4. Grading scheme
 |    Item     |  Percentage  |
 |  ----  | ----  |
 |  Assignment   | 40%  |
 |  Competition  | 60%  |

-**NOTE: The quality of your C++ assignment will determine whether you can participate in the internal competition or not**
+**NOTE: The quality of your C++ and Embedded assignment will determine whether you can participate in the internal competition or not**

-## 7. Special Arrangement for online student
+## 5. Special Arrangement for online student
 1. Online students refer to students who are unable to participate in offline tutorial and internal competition but will return to Hong Kong before/at winter semester
 2. If you can not come to HK until spring sem, unfortunately, we are unable to offer you a place in the RoboMaster team this season.
 We would be happy to see you again in next year's recruitment if you can come back to HK.
 3. For online students, please follow all the tutorials and assignments.
 For assignments that need to demo, if you can’t get the corresponding development kits, please contact us after you have finish coding.
 We will help to debug and pass the demo.